Operational interpretation of the vacuum and process matrices for identical particles: Conclusions

 \subsection{Summary of the results}

 In this work we have presented a detailed account of the dSD protocol, formulating it within the process matrix formalism.
 Analysing the role of the vacuum state in the dSD protocol and its process matrix description, we gave the operational interpretation of the vacuum.
-Furthermore, we generalised the process matrix formalism to Fock space using the second quantisation framework, allowing the description of systems of identical particles.
+Our analysis shows that the interaction with the vacuum should be treated as an operation, on equal footing with all other interactions, thus representing a resource in quantum information protocols (including, for example, \cite{hsu:lai:cha:wu:lee:20, zha:che:chi:20}).
+As a consequence, the optical implementation of the quantum switch protocol features four rather than just two operations, in contrast to what was claimed in the literature \cite{ara:bra:cos:fei:gia:bru:15, bav:ara:bru:que:19, gue:rub:bru:18, pro:etal:15, rub:roz:fei:ara:zeu:pro:bru:wal:17, rub:roz:mas:ara:zyc:bru:wal:22}.
+Furthermore, we have applied the process matrix formalism to the second quantisation framework restricted to capped Fock spaces, providing the description of systems of identical particles.